 Private sector: At a private company, you may assist product developers by reviewing code for vulnerabilities or offering security guidance.

 If you enjoy working with numbers and love a good puzzle, working in cryptanalysis could offer an exciting and challenging career option.
 Developing the technical skills to work in the field can often yield other rewards in the form of a higher salary and a range of career opportunities.

-In 2018, cryptanalysts employed by the US federal government earned an average salary of $125,324, according to FederalPay.org .
-Salary surveys conducted by the Economic Research Institute report an average annual salary of $77,006 across all industries .
+In 2018, cryptanalysts employed by the US federal government earned an average salary of $131,619, according to FederalPay.org .
+According to Glassdoor, cryptoanalysts in the US earn an average annual salary of $80,134 across all industries .

-According to the US Bureau of Labor Statistics, information security occupations should see job growth of 31 percent between 2019 and 2029, much faster than the average rate across all occupations .
+According to the US Bureau of Labor Statistics (BLS), information security occupations should see job growth of 35 percent between 2021 and 2031, much faster than the average rate across all occupations .